OpenInsightHQ/openinsight/README.md

 bash prepare.sh
 ```

-> Offline: run `bash save-images.sh` on a networked machine, copy `docker-images.tar.gz` to the target server, then run `bash load-images.sh`.
+> Offline: run `bash save-images.sh` on a networked machine, copy `docker-images.tar.gz` to the target server, then run `bash load-images.sh` on the target server.

 ### 5. One-click install